 Nature would accomplish what's done in this part of the treatment process, but it would take seven to ten days and miles of flowing river.
 With the influx of millions of gallons of wastewater every day, the process needs to be enhanced and accelerated.
 The treatment plant does this job on a 30-acre site in four to six hours.

-From the aeration tanks, the waste stream flows to the final clarifiers.
+From the aeration tanks, the waste stream flows to the secondary clarifiers.
 These tanks are outfitted with a sweep mechanism that travels around the base of the tank and a flight that travels along the surface of the water.

 The microorganisms that consume pollutants in the aerators sink to the bottom of the clarifier tanks.
 This material is called Return Activated Sludge.
 The sweep mechanism takes the Return Activated Sludge off the floor of the clarifier tanks and pumps most of it back into the aeration tanks to sustain microorganism populations.
 Gravity belts thicken the rest, then carry it into the biosolids digesters.
 This sludge then becomes part of the land application process.